CCS-Lab/project_model_based_fmri/design/issue.md

 as the number of repetition is limited, calculating survival rate of each coefficient is not plausible. therefore, here, we are tentatively using **z map** and **t map**.

+## 5. Masking onset

+If part of onsets are not involved in y ( masked out ), should corresponding Nii image (X) also be masked out?
+In what criteria should we cut off the BOLDified data?

 **current approach**